lou6891/personal_portfolio_template/README.md

 ## Technology Used
-This website was created in React, you will need to install it to run the project (for non technical to run it locally and have a preview the command is npm start, cd in the project's folder)
+This website was created in React, you will need to install it to run the project (for non-technical to run it locally and have a preview the command is npm start, cd in the project's folder)

 ### Dependencies Installed:
 - crypto-js